 7. Etiqa Tiq 3-Year Endowment Plan

-The plan is a non-participating.
+The plan is a single-premium, non-participating endowment plan with guaranteed acceptance.
 It only has a policy term of 3 years.

 Minimum premium: $10,000 single premium.
 The premium may be paid via bank transfer or PayNow.
 It is not SRS-eligible.